MicrosoftDocs/iis-docs/iis/web-hosting/web-server-for-shared-hosting/smb-commands-registry-keys_198.md

 ---
-title: "SMB Commands Registry Keys | Microsoft Docs"
+title: "SMB Commands Registry Keys"
 author: walterov
 description: "On Windows servers, each connection employs the identity of a unique user to connect to another server by using an SMB (Server Message Block) connection.
-A c..." ms.author: iiscontent
-manager: soshir
-ms.date: 12/01/2007
-ms.topic: article
-ms.assetid: 952b8892-957e-4ad6-be68-6bc1c0f6702f
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/smb-commands-registry-keys_198
-msc.type: authoredcontent
+A c..." ms.date: 12/01/2007 ms.assetid: 952b8892-957e-4ad6-be68-6bc1c0f6702f msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/smb-commands-registry-keys_198 msc.type: authoredcontent
 ---